Life and Works

 This argument is something like the attitude Pythagoreans seem to have taken.
 Number as fundamentally all things is assumed once the insight into right triangles and its implications have been observed.
 One has only to determine how.
 Imaginative use of number application abounded, and sometimes their efforts came to fruition, as in the Pythagorean theorem.
 Other times their efforts were playful, as in four points actually being a solid.
 Yet, one cannot apply number to all things simply because its application to a right triangle or a musical scale seems to have revealed something hidden in them.
 The revelation of what is a right triangle is not the revelation of any given thing or object.
 Nevertheless, the use of numbers in the musical scale as well as the Pythagorean theorem is perfectly legitimate.
 One cannot adequately represent its calculation in a syllogism, but the reasoning makes seemingly impervious connections.
 In each and every case of a right triangle, given certain conditions, where C is the hypotenuse and where A and B are the opposing lines that comprise the right angle, the formula A² + B² = C² is true.
 One must think in terms of deduction compared to induction.
 Math is inherently deductive.
 8 x 4 always equals 32, at least in traditional mathematics.
 There is no other conclusion to draw as there are no other conclusions to draw when other operations are in order.
 Addition, subtraction, multiplication, division all give one answer.
 This simple truth makes mathematics absolutely certain in its own realm.
 One may then apply mathematical reasoning to things in the universe, but as we have seen the application is partial or limited and an element of observation and thus empiricism is necessary.
 Again, we cannot form a mathematical calculation of justice or of love.
 The basic outlines of solids are amenable to mathematical calculation, but numbers are not in objects.
 Objects are in objects.
 Pythagoreans in their apparent excitement attempted to apply imaginatively a very potent deductive system to things that do not lend themselves completely to such a system.
 In other words, math as they employed it seems to be limited to measurement of material reality and Pythagoreans wished to transform math into an ontology, or some system that is the study of being.
 Here is one of the primary divergences of philosophy and science.
-Science (here physics) is not an ontology; it is a measurement of an object, or a thing, as it exists materially.
+Science (here physics) is not an ontology; it is a measurement of an object, or a thing, as it exists materially or as come kind of process.
 Pythagoreans thought that what is meta-material about reality and what is material were the same.
 Therein lies their mistake.
-Perhaps they were aware of the difficulties of their position, but given that we have only some scattered references from ancient scholars and a not always reliable Aristotle to tell us, we simply cannot make a better determination.
+Perhaps they were aware of the difficulties of their position, but given that we have only some scattered references from ancient scholars and a not always reliable Aristotle to tell us, we simply cannot make a certain determination.
 The lasting power of Pythagoreanism is that it gave rise to measurement by number, not equation of number with being.

 - [i] See Geoffrey Lloyd.